timokoessler/2FAGuard/README.md

 ## Contributing

 Any contribution is greatly appreciated 🥳.
 Please take a look at [Contributing](https://github.com/timokoessler/2FAGuard/blob/main/CONTRIBUTING.md) for more information.
+Thanks to all existing [contributors](CONTRIBUTORS.md).

 ## Contact